papageo-dev/Hangman-Game/README.md

 # The Game

 - Choosing a random "secret" word(in English).
-The word will be selected from a list of words in class "Dictionary",
+The word will be selected in class "Dictionary", with method "getWord()" that connects to the [Random Words API](https://github.com/mcnaveen/Random-Words-API) and returns a random word.
-  with method "getWord()".
 - Basic structure of game: the user is prompted to select a letter, measure the number of remaining attempts, print messages, print graphic progress, detect the end of the game, etc.).
 - Tracking the word progress, user is gradually guessing.